 Atlantic City will have more than one dispensary soon.
-The Botanist, built by Compassionate Care Foundation (CCF) and now owned by the MSO Acreage Holdings, and “Be” owned by MPX/iAnthus, which was scheduled to open in the spring before COVID hit.
+The Botanist, built by Compassionate Care Foundation (CCF) and now owned by the MSO Acreage Holdings is open.
+“Be” owned by MPX/iAnthus, was scheduled to open in the spring before COVID hit.

 CCF was founded by a senior official from in the Christie Administration and became known for its very high prices.
 They were outraged that another dispensary could be built in Atlantic City and unsuccessfully sued to stop its construction.